Princess Luisa of Naples and Sicily: Marriage (1790–1802)

-Despite the criticism given to her, Luisa remained charitable, and kind to those critical of her appearance.

 Death

 On 19 September 1802, upon a somewhat complicated childbirth, Maria Luisa died giving birth to a stillborn son at the Hofburg, in Vienna.
-She is currently buried in the Imperial Crypt, in Austria, with her stillborn son in her arms.
+She is currently buried in the Imperial Crypt in Vienna with her stillborn son.

 Aftermath

 Her husband outlived her by 23 years, he himself dying in 1824.
 Before his death, however, he had his Tuscan title reassumed—in 1814—after the title was held by Elisa Bonaparte.
 Ferdinand also remarried in 1821 to Princess Maria Ferdinanda of Saxony, though this marriage remained childless.

 Children

+Luisa and Ferdinand had six children: